Burushaski: Classification

+Language contact

+Blench (2008) notes that the supposed evidence for external relationships of Burushaski rely on lexical data which may be better explained as originating from language contact.
+In particular, almost all Burushaski agricultural vocabulary appears to be borrowed from Dardic, Tibeto-Burman, and North Caucasian languages.

+Following Berger (1956), the American Heritage dictionaries suggested that the word *abel 'apple', the only name for a fruit (tree) reconstructed for Proto-Indo-European, may have been borrowed from a language ancestral to Burushaski. ("Apple" and "apple tree" are báalt in modern Burushaski.)

-The linguist Sadaf Munshi stated that Burushaski may have developed alongside the Dravidian languages before the Indo-Aryan migration to South Asia, mentioning the fact that both possess retroflex sounds.
+Kashmiri linguist Sadaf Munshi stated that Burushaski may have developed alongside the Dravidian languages before the Indo-Aryan migration to South Asia, mentioning the fact that both possess retroflex sounds.

-(Burushaski was not included in a 2008 study from Edward Vajda, to revive Merritt Ruhlen's proposed "Dené–Yeniseian macrofamily", which linked Yeniseian and Na-Dene.
-Vajda rejects any relation between Yeniseian and Burushaski.)

 Varieties

 Burushaski is spoken by about 120,000 speakers in Pakistan, and also by a few hundred in India.
 In Pakistan, it is spoken in three main valleys: Yasin, Hunza, and Nagar.
 The varieties of Hunza and Nagar diverge slightly, but are clearly dialects of a single language.
 The Yasin variety, also known by the Khowar exonym Werchikwar, is much more divergent.
-Intelligibility between Yasin and Hunza-Nagar is difficult, and Yasin is sometimes considered a distinct language and the pure Burushaski is spoken in Yasin valley.
+Intelligibility between Yasin and Hunza-Nagar is difficult, and Yasin is sometimes considered a distinct language and thought to be the "pure" or "original" Burushaski by the speakers of Yasin valley itself.
 Yasin is the least affected by contact with neighboring languages, though speakers are bilingual in Khowar.
 Yasin is spoken by a quarter of Burushaski speakers.

 In India, Jammu & Kashmir Burushaski (JKB) "has developed divergent linguistic features which make it systematically different from the varieties spoken in Pakistan."
 The dialect of Burushashki spoken in India has been influenced by Kashmiri, as well as Hindi and Urdu.
-Unique to JKB is the features of vowel syncopation.
+Unique to JKB are the features of vowel syncopation.
 Jammu & Kashmir Burushaski shares more similarities with the dialect spoken in Nagar than with that spoken in Hunza.
-The Srinagar variety of Burushaski has been known as low toned and is spoken a Kashmiri way of speaking the language.
+The Srinagar variety of Burushaski has been described as "low toned" and as heavily influenced by other Kashmiri languages.
 The Srinagar variety of Burushaski has only 300 speakers.